/i//SUN_RED.GIF

 • Wear loose-fitted clothing.
 This is important, especially around the head and neck., and stay in well-venteialated areas.
 When hiking a wet cool cloth around the neck can bring the body temperature down.

 • Wear your sunscreen!
-You'll need an SPF of at least 30, mineral based is best.
+You'll need an SPF of at least 30, natual mineral based is best.
 Reapply often to keep the skin protected.

 • Practice water safety.
 Always know where young children are at, especially near water.
 Make sure swimming areas are safe, and wear goggles to protect eyes when swimming in chlorinated water.